KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 * 2 The algorithm or key strength is declared obsolete or unable to continue to protect the user's authentication factors.
 * 3 A key has become compromised or is otherwise no longer usable.
 * 4 The user wishes to enable more than one authenticator to access their resources.
+* 5 The identifier method has become obsolete or no longer supported.

 For these or any other reason the user needs to enable a different key and bind that key to their resources.
 This document is designed to provide secure means for that recovery.